 The Primus is a comprehensive rehabilitation system.
 The system provides active and passive torque resistance to patient motion.
-The equipment captures and reports real time objective data in Isotonic, Isometric, Continuous Passive Motion (CPM), and Isokinetic resistance modes - from initial patient evaluation through rehabilitation and return to function.
-The system includes a dynamometer, mechanical adapters for various applications, a control system, and a computer for user interface and storing patient data.
+The equipment captures and reports real time objective data in Isotonic, Isometric, Continuous Passive Motion (CPM), and Isokinetic resistance modes from initial patient evaluation through rehabilitation and return to function.
+The system includes a dynamometer, electronics, adapters for various applications, and a system control module for user interface and storing patient data.